kejal2005/mea-ai/README.md

 ## 🙌 Acknowledgments

-This project was developed by [Your Name] as part of an AI educational initiative/presentation.
+This project was developed by Kejal as part of an AI educational initiative/presentation.
 It is inspired by the Means-Ends Analysis problem-solving technique in Artificial Intelligence.

 ---